pyscf/pyscf.github.io/source/user/pbc/scf.rst

 See :ref:`user_pbc_gto` and :ref:`user_pbc` for more details about the :class:`Cell` object and Brillouin zone sampling.

+Various integral schemes have been developed for periodic calculations in PySCF.
+A regular periodic calculation can be started with some type of density fitting.
+For large systems, multi-grid algorithm (see :ref:`user_pbc_multigrid`) or range-separation (RS) integral algorithm (see :ref:`user_pbc_rsjk`) can be considered to reduce the cost of Fock build.
+See :ref:`user_pbc_df_comparison` for the comparison of different integral schemes in periodic calculations.

 Density fitting
 ===============

-All periodic calculations in PySCF must be done with some type of density fitting.
 The default behavior is to use plane-wave density fitting (FFTDF).
 The number of plane-waves used as an auxiliary basis is controlled by kinetic energy cutoff, which is specified by the :attr:`Cell.ke_cutoff` parameter.
 The default value of this parameter is chosen to provide many digits of precision in